Pseudo-Dirac Neutrinos and Relic Neutrino Matter Effect on the High-energy Neutrino Flavor Composition: Introduction

 The rest of the paper is organized as follows: In Section~\ref{sec:standard}, we review the standard 3-flavor oscillation paradigm for the flavor triangle analysis.
-In Section~\ref{sec:vac}, we present the pseudo-Dirac case with oscillations in vacuum and in matter, but in a time-independent background.
-In Section~\ref{sec:Hubble}, we discuss the C$\nu$B matter effect in an expanding Universe.
+In Section~\ref{sec:vac}, we present the pseudo-Dirac case with oscillations in vacuum and in Section~\ref{sec:matter} the oscillations in matter, both cases in a time-independent background.
+In Section~\ref{sec:Hubble}, we discuss the oscillations both with and without C$\nu$B matter effect in an expanding Universe.
 In Section~\ref{sec:over}, we include the C$\nu$B overdensity and the finite cluster size effect.
 Our results are given in Section~\ref{sec:results}.
 We conclude with some final remarks in Section~\ref{sec:con}.